-- 3.3.1Branchesshould refuse to enter into a correspondent relationship with a "shell bank".
+- 3.3.1 Branches should refuse to enter into a correspondent relationship with a "shell bank".
 Shell banks are not permitted to operate in India.
-Further, before establishing correspondent relationship with any foreigninstitution, appropriate measures should be taken by the Bank to satisfythemselves that the foreign respondent institution does not permit its accounts to be used by Shell Banks. - 3.3.2Branches should be extremely cautious while continuing relationshipswith respondent bankslocated in countries with poor KYC standardsand countries identified as 'non-cooperative' in the fight against moneylaundering and terrorist financing.
-Branches should ensure that theirrespondent banks have anti-money laundering policies and procedures in place and apply enhanced 'due diligence' procedures for transactionscarried out through the correspondent accounts.
+Further, before establishing correspondent relationship with any foreign institution, appropriate measures should be taken by the Bank to satisfy themselves that the foreign respondent institution does not permit its accounts to be used by Shell Banks. - 3.3.2Branches should be extremely cautious while continuing relationships with respondent banks located in countries with poor KYC standards and countries identified as 'non-cooperative' in the fight against money laundering and terrorist financing.
+Branches should ensure that their respondent banks have anti-money laundering policies and procedures in place and apply enhanced 'due diligence' procedures for transactions carried out through the correspondent accounts.
 Branches are advised to refer to International Division, Central Office, for clarification /guidance in the matter.

-3.3.3 Applicability to branches and subsidiaries outside India
+3.3.3 Applicability of KYCAML guidelines to branches and subsidiaries outside India:

-The guidelines contained in this master circular shall apply to thebranches and majority owned subsidiaries located abroad, especially, in countries which do not or insufficiently apply the FATFRecommendations, to the extent local laws permit.
+3.3.3.1 The guidelines contained in this KYCAML Policy-2024 shall apply to the branches and majority owned subsidiaries located within India.
+Further these directions shall also apply to branches and majority owned subsidiaries of the Bank which are located abroad, especially in countries which do not or insufficiently apply the FATF Recommendations, to the extent they are not contradictory to the local laws in the Host Country.